With a Savi's Warbler having spent its seventh day at Lakenheath yesterday, we decide to make the 70-mile trip this morning.

 Before reaching this area the Savi's starts to reel.
 Having just heard Grasshopper Warbler reeling it was quite easy to separate it from the Savi's.

-The Savi's reeling being slightly lower and briefer.
+The Savi's reeling being slightly lower and briefer to my ears anyway.

 After reaching the area where the bird had been seen most often, It's pleasing to see the bird sitting up in full view.
 Allowing for some great scope views.

-The bird would briefly appear near the top of the reeds and reel, and then move lower down into the reeds, only to reappear near the tops and reel again.
+The bird would briefly appear near the top of the reeds and start "reeling" and then move lower down into the reeds, only to reappear near the tops and reel again.

 The only other Savi's I've seen in the UK was back in 2009 on my local patch Lee Valley CP.
-Today's bird was much more showy.
+Today's bird was much showier.